Galah: Hybrids

-The galah readily hybridizes with several species, including the sulphur-crested cockatoo, little corella, Major Mitchell's cockatoo, and the cockatiel.
+The galah readily hybridizes with several species, including the sulphur-crested cockatoo, little corella, Major Mitchell's cockatoo, and cockatiel.
 Galah x cockatiel hybrids are often referred to as "galatiels".
 Aviary-bred hybrids of galah x Major Mitchell's cockatoo have been bred in Sydney, with the tapered wings of the galah and the crest and colours of the Major Mitchell's, as well as the plaintive cry of the latter.

 Relationship to humans

-In the state of South Australia, galahs are considered "unprotected native fauna" and may be shot (without a permit), trapped or gassed (with a permit) by landowners.
+In South Australia, galahs are considered "unprotected native fauna" and may be shot (without a permit), trapped, or gassed (with a permit) by landowners.

 Aviculture

 The galah is very common as a companion parrot or avicultural specimen around the world.
 They are generally absent from Australian aviaries, although permits are available in South Australia to take a limited number of galahs from the wild per year for avicultural purposes.
 When tame, it can be an affectionate and friendly bird that can learn to talk, as well as mimic other sounds heard in its environment.
 While it is a noisy bird that may be unsuitable for apartment living, it is comparatively quieter than other cockatoo species.
-Like most parrots, the galah requires plenty of exercise and play time out of its cage as well as several hours of daily social interaction with humans or other birds in order to thrive in captivity.
-It may also be prone to obesity if not provided with a suitable, nutritionally-balanced diet.
+Like most parrots, the galah requires plenty of exercise and play time out of its cage, as well as several hours of daily social interaction with humans or other birds to thrive in captivity.
+It may also be prone to obesity if not provided with a suitable, nutritionally balanced diet.
 The World Parrot Trust recommends that captive galahs should be kept in an aviary with a minimum length of 7 m.

 The breeding requirements include the use of upright or tilted logs with a hollow some 20-30 cm in diameter.
 Sand and finer grades of wood material are used to construct their nest, the availability of eucalypt leaves for the nest lining is also suggested for captive breeding.